 You know well that most primary owner/operators in farming are in their late 50s.
 We’re also being told that an estimated 70% of U.S. farmland will change hands in the next 20 years

 In fact, it’s a regular occurrence in Arizona for a neighboring farm to transform into a cookie-cutter housing development.

-Kevin Spafford, author of Legacy by Design: Succession Planning for Agribusiness reminds us, “we can’t keep doing what we’ve always done and expect a different result.”
+Kevin Spafford, author of Legacy by Design: Succession Planning for Agribusiness reminds us, “we can’t keep doing what we’ve always done and

 He suggests there are three big areas of concern that must be addressed.

 1. The first is incompatible estate planning.
 Most estate plans are designed to distribute assets, including the farm, equally among heirs.
 This action effectively pits the needs of family members active in the operation against the wants of inactive heirs.

 2. The second is insufficient capitalization.
 Most farmers have not planned for a retirement option, and they’re unprepared for the financial obligation of bringing in

 3. The third is a failure to prepare the next generation for leadership.
 Most kids can do the requisite chores, yet they haven’t made a financial commitment, signed a contract or written a check.